8 balance transfer credit card mistakes to avoid

 5. Not having a payoff plan

-Balance transfer cards can help you get out of debt quickly and cheaply.
-To do that, you need to have a payoff plan.
 Review your budget to determine how much you can dedicate to the debt payments on a monthly basis.
-Then grab a calculator to know how long it will take you.
-Don’t have one?
-We’ll let you borrow ours: Credit Card Payoff Calculator.
+Then grab a calculator to determine how long it will take you to pay off the debt.
+Try using our Credit Card Payoff Calculator for help.

 You should arrange the payments so you are out of debt before the intro 0 percent APR period ends.
 For example, imagine you have a $5,800 balance on a new card that gives you a 0 percent intro APR for 15 months.
 To zero the debt out in that time frame, you will need to pay a minimum of $387 each billing cycle.
-Set an automatic payment for that sum, so you never miss a due date.
+Set an automatic payment for that sum so you never miss a due date.

 Without a payoff plan, you may make payments that are too small to keep pace with the zero interest period.
 That could leave you with a remaining balance and accumulating interest after the expiration date strikes.